Cedar School, which is currently under construction in Al Warqaa 1, is a new UK curriculum school due to open in September 2021.

 What about the fees?

-KHDA approved fees will be discounted for Founding families who will receive a deduction of 15% for the first child in the opening year (2020-21).
+KHDA approved fees had been discounted for Founding families who would have received a deduction of 15% for the first child in the originally planned opening year (2020-21).
 For a second child, the discount is 10% and for the third child, there is a discount of 5%.
 Fees start at AED 21,457 in FS1 and increase to AED 29,778 for Year 6.
+We expect the fees to remain the same for the now postponed opening of the school to September 2021.

-In 2021-22, fees will be discounted by 10% for Founding families in their second year at the school, and by 5% on the KHDA approved fees in 2022-23.
+Fees in the second year of operation were due to be discounted by 10% for Founding families in their second year at the school, and by 5% on the KHDA approved fees in its third year of operation.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.